 What type of clothes should I bring?

-Dress casual for: regular classes, field trips and fun activities – shorts, blue jeans and tennis shoes are acceptable.
+Dress casual for: regular classes, field trips and social activities – shorts, blue jeans and tennis shoes are acceptable.

-Business casual for special events: slacks, khakis, knee length skirts, button-down shirt, and polo shirt.
+Business casual or professional attire for special events: slacks, khakis, knee length skirts, button-down shirt, and polo shirt.

 How to Apply